 Bose claims this Bluetooth speaker floats—that’s a stretch.
 If you were to drop it in a lake or accidentally kick it into a pool, you could quickly grab it again, but you can’t exactly play music in the middle of the deep end like you can with the UE WONDERBOOM 2.
 However, the ability to survive a quick plunge in water is useful because this speaker gets dirty rather quickly.
 It picks up smudges and fingerprints, and dust can get through the front grille—all things a quick dunk can wash off.
 However, once sand or other non-dissolvable debris makes it behind the grille, removing it is difficult—I still hear a little sand rattling around this unit whenever I shake it.

 The Bose SoundLink Flex weighs only 589g despite the solid build, but it might add more bulk than you want for intense mountaineering.
 For leisurely treks and beach trips, however, it certainly won’t get in the way.
 A carrying strap on the right side of the speaker lets you attach the SoundLink Flex to a backpack, jacket, and many other items.
 You’ll have to supply your own carabiner or clip, though.
-It can also twist around and end up facing backwards, a position that muffles the sound.
-An integrated clip would avoid this problem, but also remove some flexibility.
+It can also twist around and end up facing backward, a position that muffles the sound.
+An integrated clip would avoid this problem but also remove some flexibility.
 You can’t replace the loop yourself if it breaks or frays, either.
 Finally, you’ll find the USB-C charging input on the left side.

 How do you control the Bose SoundLink Flex?

 The control buttons go across the center of the top of the speaker.
 They’re mushy, and no backlights illuminate them, but the power and Bluetooth sync buttons have small white LEDs to indicate that the speaker is on and connected.
-The multi-function center button lets you play, pause, and skip content, while volume down and up flank it to either side.
+The multi-function center button lets you play, pause, and skip content while the volume is down and up flank it to either side.
 This looks sleek, but there is no physical distinction between the buttons.
 I’d appreciate more distinct controls—as it stands, it’s possible to accidentally tap the multi-function button when looking for something else.

 How do you pair the Bose SoundLink Flex and use the Bose Connect app?